tyalt1/petal_stack_tutorial/README.md

 end
 ```

 Add the `AshGraphql.Domain` extension to the resource.
-Then specify
+Then specify what queries or mutations trigger which actions.
 ```elixir
 defmodule PetalStackTutorial.Blog.Post do
   use Ash.Resource,